 Auditory Processing Activities

 Auditory processing is one of the three ways we learn.
 We learn by hearing (auditory processing), seeing (visual processing), and doing (tactile-kinesthetic processing).
 Good listening skills are needed to make learning easier.
-You may have heard of auditory processing disorder (CAPD or APD).

 The following behaviors are symptoms of APD: